-Taxes: usually a known quantity by visiting the Escambia County’s or Santa Rosa County’s Property Appraisers site.
+Taxes: usually a known quantity by visiting your county’s Property Appraisers site.

 Capital Expenses: I typically estimate these between 5-10% also.
 The range is based on the amount of repair work done prior to placing a tenant in the property and covers such things as a new roof, bath room remodel, appliances, etc. And just like RM, the more work performed up front, the lower the percentage I use in my underwriting and vice versa.

 Here is a real life example of how I evaluated a Pensacola property for acquisition.
 This property is fairly old and needs some repairs so I’ll be using 10% for Repairs & Maintenance as well as 10% for Capital Expenses.
 This property should stay rented fairly easy so I’ll use 7% for vacancy.
 I’ll also be using 10% for Property Management Fees, the tenant is responsible for all utilities, there is no HOA and I’m purchasing this Pensacola property with cash, so no mortgage payment.
 Let’s do some math!